Codeception/Codeception/docs/modules/Yii2.md

 ### grabFromCurrentUrl

-Takes a parameters from current URI by RegEx.
+Executes the given regular expression against the current URI and returns the first match.
-If no url provided returns full URI.
+If no parameters are provided, the full URI is returned.

 ``` php
 <?php